David-Hien/Unit-3/Project.md

 ***Python***

-Python is a highly versitile programming language that supports OOP (Object-oriented programming).
-For this application, I believe it is more effective to approach using OOP, because it makes it easier to understand the program functions and fix bugs.
+I chose Python as the programming language for the following reasons.
+Firstly, Python is widely used in various areas thanks to it simple syntax and focus on natural language, making it beginner friendly at the same time not losing much versitility.
+According to Stackoverflow blog by David Robinson<sup>[[1]](https://stackoverflow.blog/2017/09/06/incredible-growth-python/)</sup>, Python is the fastest growing programming language, and is predicted to be the most in-demand language in 2020, which was proven to be true - according to PYPL PopularitY of Programming Language<sup>[[2]](https://pypl.github.io/PYPL.html)</sup>, Python ranked first with the most tutorial video views on Google.
+Also, because I'm familiar with this language, the process of developing this product will be more efficient.
+Secondly, Python supports OOP (Object-oriented programming).
+For this application, I believe it is more effective to approach using OOP, because it makes it easier to understand the program attributes and methods.
+The main advantage of this programming module is that

 ***Kivymd Library***